Introduction by Vlada Korolova

 My first class was 6 years ago and since that time I can honestly say adding Pilates to my training regime has brought many on field benefits.
 It has improved my core strength, which, has increased my speed and power.
 My balance and co-ordination have also improved, on the field this pays off when it comes to being tackled, I now find I can more easily evade tackles and when I do take a hit it is easier to stay on my feet.
 My flexibility has increased which has definitely meant fewer injuries and I have also seen a general improvement in my overall body awareness.
 All of these elements combined has resulted in an improvement in my on field performance overall.
 I am also hopeful that my career will be longer now that I am looking after my body throughout the season.

 For any Gaelic footballer or Hurler the improvements in physical conditioning gained from adding Pilates to existing training will mean better performances, bringing the body into balance will reduce injuries and possibly even prolong your career something I think all of us would like.

 For clubs it means having more of your players available more of the season.
 This is particularly important for smaller clubs who don’t have a large pool of players to pick from in the first place.
 Pilates could also lead to a reduction in rehabilitation costs, never a bad thing I’m sure every club treasurer around Ireland will agree.

 Championships are won and lost in fine margins.
 Pilates might just be the advantage you have been looking for…

-The Pilates Studio Dublin is happy to announce that Paddy will be joining us as a guest teacher during 15-17th December, 2015.
+The Pilates Studio Dublin is happy to announce that Paddy will be joining us as a guest teacher on Wednesday 25th October & Wednesday 1st November, 2017.
 You can book a Pilates session with Paddy at The Pilates Studio Dublin here>

 Read more about Traditional Pilates Method.